The Democratization of Money: Is Bitcoin the Currency of Liberation?

 from the few to the many and it begins with knowledge and information.

-Nothing is causing more of a stir in the alternative currency community than a new form of money known as BitCoin.
+Nothing is causing more of a stir in the alternative currency community than a new form of money known as Bitcoin.
 Some are calling it the most dangerous innovation since the internet.

 Dangerous for the establishment that is.
 Sound too good to be true?
 In theory the hype is accurate.
 We are talking about a currency that is allowing people to bypass govcorp’s thoroughly controlled and corrupt monetary-financial system.

 The internet democratized information by offering a decentralized communications medium for everybody.
 Bitcoin promises to do for money what the Internet has done for information.
 There is no logical, practical, or moral reason to prevent money from flowing just as freely as information does now.
-Bitcoin is enabling people to circumvent the coercive and hyper-regulated financial-monetary system.
+Bitcoin is enabling people to circumvent our current coercive and hyper-regulated financial-monetary system.

 The creation and management of currency is a universal right that has been monopolized by the banksters.
 It is no less invasive than being charged for the air you breath.
 Currency is congealed energy.
 We take in light energy from the sun in the form of food and convert it into work.